“10 Roles of Fungi and Other Microbes”

 This website provides information on eight soil microbes; Bacteria, Fungi, Actinomycetes, Algae, Protozoa, Nematodes, Arthropods, Earthworms.
 It defines all of the listed soil microbes and gives a brief summary of their function.
 The website is very resourceful for information on soil microbes.

 "Dr. Earth" (undated).

 This site had an easy-to-use navigation system and a poor number of visuals.
-This site has been rated a 7.4+ on a range of 1-10.
 It talks about the importance and variety of organisms and species.
 It emphasizes that soil is considered alive and of the complex organic structure of soil.
 The information was somewhat specific, although helpful for the topic.
 It provides links to gardening, soil practices, and organic future of soil.

 "Extensions" (2014 ).

 This site has the results of an experiment, that tested what microbes were present in soil.
 Microbial diversity can benefit agriculture and plant diversity.
 This site had great correlation and references.
 This site provided links to pages and videos that also talk about microbes, as well as other important information.
 The information was specific and helpful.